lotlouischoitslab/Louis_Engineering_Computer_Science_Resources/README.md

-# Louis Sungwoo Cho Engineering Resources
+## Louis Sungwoo Cho Engineering & Computer Science Resources
 All the useful resources I have been using to study for engineering and computer science courses.
 Courses include from Civil & Environmental Engineering, Computer Science and more.

 ## Contributors: